 Burgers?
 Check.
 Hot dogs?
 Check.
 Those are a given for any 4th of July cookout, big or small.
-But for my money, the side dishes and desserts are where it’s at on Independence Day.
-From a beautiful tray of fresh seasonal fruit, to the best side salads ever, to pie, everything this time of year just seems to taste better.
+But for this year’s big Independence Day celebration, you’ll need all the best sides, appetizers, and extra-special grilling inspiration as well.
+From a beautiful tray of fresh seasonal fruit to the best side salads ever, everything this time of year just seems to taste better.
 Especially when served outside with a side of sparklers at sunset.
 Here’s the Unpeeled roundup of Best 4th of July recipes.

 4th of July Recipes: Salads and Sides